-A free-standing kitchen island boasts the same cabinets with a clean white granite top.
-A grey polished concrete floor tops off the look, while the focal point of the ensemble still is the homage to the perpetual prestige of wood.
+A free-standing kitchen island boasts the same muted shade as that of the cabinets, along with a clean white granite top.
+A gray, polished concrete floor tops off the look, while the focal point of the ensemble is still the homage to the perpetual prestige of wood.

 White or Light Color Kitchen Scheme

-If you are unable to incorporate windows in your design or simply do not wish to, lighter colors are a fantastic way to brighten up the space.
+If you are unable to incorporate windows in your design or simply do not wish to, using a lighter shade is a fantastic, modern way to brighten up the space.

-A major reason light or white kitchens have grown in popularity over the years is the fact that the color gives the effect of space.
-Namely, even kitchens that are smaller by design feel more open with lighter colors.
-The largest and most obvious downfall of this color scheme is that smudges and chips are most evident on these surfaces.
+A major reason lighter or white kitchen tones have grown in popularity over the years is the fact that the brighter shade gives the idea or effect of space.
+Namely, even kitchens that are smaller by design feel more open with cream, light yellow, or other luminous colors.